-Gönenç received his LLM degree from Harvard Law School and is qualified to practise in Istanbul, New York, Brussels and England and Wales (currently a non-practising solicitor).
-He worked for a global law firm in these jurisdictions more than eight years before founding ELIG Gürkaynak Attorneys-at-Law in 2005.
-He heads the firm's competition law and regulatory department and has over 20 years' experience of Turkish competition law counselling issues.
+Bar in 1998.
+He received his LLM degree from Harvard Law School and is qualified to practise in Istanbul, New York, Brussels, and England and Wales (currently a non-practising solicitor).
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Gönenç worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+He heads the firm's competition law and regulatory department and has over 25 years' experience of Turkish competition law counselling issues.